mmistakes/jekyll-theme-hpstr/_posts/2015-07-28-Heroku_setups.markdown

 date: 2015-08-02T11:33:41+02:00
 ---

 I've been struggling all weekend to get our [Heroku](https://www.heroku.com) servers set up with [Nginx](http://nginx.org/) and [PgBouncer](https://pgbouncer.github.io/).
 The simple part was finding out about Heroku buildpacks, with which you can add extra software to your dynos.
-The hard part was that most information on the Internet about using buildpacks seems to be outdated.
-Time to blog about it.
+The hard part was wading through all the outdated information.
+Time to blog about my endeavor.

 I'm going to assume you already have a basic understanding of running Django on Heroku, but you might not be familiar with Nginx or PgBouncer.
 So let's have a look at them first: